ronihogri/financial-doc-reader/steps/step3_extract_by_concept/README.md

 ### <a id="figure-3-2"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step3_extract_by_concept/images/SEC_step3_flowchart.png)

 **Figure 3.2: Workflow overview.** For each document, the "mini" model (gpt-4o-mini-2024-07-18) is used to identify Balance Sheet entries related to current cash position (CCP) and long-term debt (LTD).
 Voting is applied to reduce noise, similarly to [Step 1](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step1_find_BS_table).
 If a majority vote is reached, the selected entries are checked for suspicious terms — signs that a row may have been wrongly included.
 If suspicious terms are found, the "large" model (gpt-4o-2024-08-06) acts as a supervisor: it reviews the mini model's output and removes any entries that don't belong.
 If doubts remain after the supervisor's revision (or if no majority was reached by the mini model), the large model is asked to repeat the task independently — this time with no voting.
 If the result still contains suspicious items, the case is flagged for manual inspection.
+An additional layer (not shown in the figure) involves comparing the results of multiple runs, and flagging discrepancies for human inspection.

 <br>

 ## Results

 ### Effectiveness of the Layered "Swiss Cheese" Approach
 The program extracted CCP and LTD values for all 252 documents.
-The average API usage cost per document was approximately $0.0023. <a href="#table-3-1" style="white-space: nowrap; font-weight: bold;">Table 3.1</a> shows the percentage of documents for which each process event occurred. <a href="#figure-3-3" style="white-space: nowrap; font-weight: bold;">Fig. 3.3</a> shows an example in which irrelevant items extracted by the mini model were removed by the supervisor process. <a href="#figure-3-4" style="white-space: nowrap; font-weight: bold;">Fig. 3.4</a> shows an example in which the supervisor failed to remove an irrelevant item extracted by mini; this issue was detected by the program, and consequently corrected by the large model.
-No issues were identified in the subset of documents flagged for manual review, suggesting that the layered safeguards were effective in preventing faulty entries.
-To further validate the results, the program was run a second time, and the results of the two runs were compared.
-Discrepancies were found in four document pairs (1.6% of documents); the program was then re-run on these four documents, and the results of this run were manually reviewed and validated.
+The average API usage cost per document per run was approximately $0.0023. <a href="#table-3-1" style="white-space: nowrap; font-weight: bold;">Table 3.1</a> shows the percentage of documents for which each process event occurred. <a href="#figure-3-3" style="white-space: nowrap; font-weight: bold;">Fig. 3.3</a> shows an example in which irrelevant items extracted by the mini model were removed by the supervisor process. <a href="#figure-3-4" style="white-space: nowrap; font-weight: bold;">Fig. 3.4</a> shows an example in which the supervisor failed to remove an irrelevant item extracted by mini; this issue was detected by the program, and consequently corrected by the large model.
 The dataset provided here in the `results.zip` archive contains the validated results.
 <br>

 ### <a id="table-3-1"></a>